-- Example create index takes\pk on takes (ID,course\ID, year, semester, section) drop index takes\pk - Most database systems allow specification of the type of index, and clustering. - Indices on primary key created automatically by almost all databases - Some database also create indices on foreign key attributes - Why might such an index be useful for this query: - takes $\bowtie \sigma{name='Shankar'}$ (student) - Indices can greatly speed up lookups, but impose cost on updates - Index tuning assistants/wizards supported on several databases to help choose indices, based on query and update workload
+- Example create index takes\pk on takes (ID,course\ID, year, semester, section) drop index takes\pk - Most database systems allow specification of the type of index, and clustering. - Indices on primary key are created automatically by almost all DBMS - Some DBMS also create indices on foreign key attributes - Why might such an index be useful for this query? - $takes \bowtie \sigma{name='Shankar'}$ (student) - Indices can greatly speed up lookups, but impose cost on updates - Index tuning assistants/wizards supported on several databases to help choose indices, based on query and update workload